 Elena Trifiletti is Associate Professor in Social Psychology in the Dept. of Human Sciences of Verona University.
 Her research interests concern intergroup relations, prejudice and stereotypes.
 In a first line of research, she investigates the effects of intergroup contact, with particular reference to how and under what conditions contact reduces prejudice in different intergroup contexts.
 In a second line of research, it studies bicultural identity and the factors associated with it.

 Beniamino Caputo is Adjunct Professor at the University of Verona.
 He carries out professional activities as an expert in training and labor policies and has developed high-profile skills in the field of public policy programming, including those based on EU programming.
 He works as an expert member of committees for the evaluation of projects co-financed with EU, national and regional resources and as Expert-Reviewer/ Rapporteur for European Union institutions.

 Francesco Tommasi is Postdoctoral Researcher at Verona University, Department of Human Sciences, Italy.
 His area of interest and work is in work psychology, combining research and perspectives from a variety of fields, such as industrial/organizational psychology, and vocational and education training.

 Marija Gostimir is a Practitioner in Work and Organizational Psychology.
-Her areas of expertise include topics related to human resources management and people’s well-being such as career development, vocational counselling, employability, work-life balance and leadership.
+Her areas of expertise include topics related to human resources management and people’s well-being.

 Andrea Buccoliero is Project Manager at GPI SPA’s R&D department.
 He deals with Tech Transfer and Business Development, with a specific focus on Disruptive Innovation Spill-overs.